 Aflaj irrigation sysmem in Oman

-During summer the temperatures in northern Oman soar to beyond 50°C (122°F).
+During summer, the temperatures in northern Oman soar beyond 50°C (122°F).
 An effective system of providing water for people, livestock and crops is essential in order to sustain and nurture life in a naturally arid landscape.

 Despite the sparse historic details, experts agree that Oman’s aflaj irrigation system is an innovative and ingenious method of providing water in a challenging environment.
 The word falaj refers to a single irrigation channel while aflaj is the plural term.
 This explains why you may hear reference to falaj irrigation system too.